heidtJJ/User-Management/README.md

 *When a user connects from a different IP address, force them to log in again, even if their session is still alive.*

-<strong>Assigned by Prof. Daqing Hou, EE-564 Enterprise Software Development</strong>
+<strong>Assigned by Prof. Daqing Hou, Clarkson University, EE-564 Enterprise Software Development</strong>

 <h3>Setting up the web app</h3>
 <ol type="1">